Find Grad Schools

 94 Yearly Graduations

 Queens College comes in at #20 on our list of the most popular colleges offering master's degrees in library science.
 Each year, around 19,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 94 people received their master's degree in library science from QC.
-Of these students, 75% were women and 36% were members of underrepresented racial-ethnic groups.
-Data shows that QC graduates that hold this degree go on to make a median salary of $47,652.
+Of these students, 74% were women and 36% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to library science that offer master’s degrees.